 A more “hidden” way to quickly travel between continents is by using the Bifrost.
 You can access your Bifrost from the adventure menu or press Alt-W. Then, you can click on the save location to save the exact spot where you stand as a returning place.

 - Note that the song Return and the Bifrost has a cooldown of 2 hours.

-- Next, I want to draw your attention to the top right of the map of the area and even some dungeon maps.
+- Next, I want to draw your attention to the top right of the area map and even some dungeon maps.

 - You’ll see a little plant symbol there, showing the number of Mokoko seeds hidden in this area.
-These are collectibles that reward you with 180 roster experience points per seed found, and they also can be traded later on in the game for rewards once you reach the mokoro island, Tortoyk.
+These collectibles reward you with 180 roster experience points per seed found, and they also can be traded later in the game for rewards once you reach the Mokoro island, Tortoyk.